 - 3 ripe avocados mashed (about 1½ cups)

 - ½ cup maple syrup

 - 1 teaspoon vanilla extract

 - 1 14-ounce can full-fat coconut milk chilled overnight in the fridge

-Add the mashed avocados, stevia, and chocolate mixture to your food proesser and process until smooth.
+Add the mashed avocados, maple syrup, vanilla extract, and chocolate mixture to your food proesser and process until smooth.